 What about confidentiality?

-Information shared by students with counselors is confidential in nature.
-This information cannot be released except upon the student's written permission, in circumstances that would result in clear danger to the student or others, or required by law.
+Information shared by students with faculty and staff is confidential in nature.
+This information cannot be released except upon the student's written permission.
+In circumstances that would result in clear danger to the student or others, or required by law.

-If a faculty or staff member is interested in a student's contact with a counselor, simply ask the student directly.
-Talking with the student regarding the outcome of your referral to counseling shows your concern for the individual's welfare.
+If a faculty or staff member is interested in a student's contact with support staff, simply ask the student directly.
+Talking with the student regarding the outcome of your referral to support resources shows your concern for the individual's welfare.